 Tabbouleh originates from the Eastern Mediterranean area.
 Traditionally made with bulgur wheat, but some people use semolina instead.
 It is most often used as part of a mezze, in which multiple small dishes are shared and enjoyed together.

-Personally I prefer using the fine grind bulgur for tabbouleh.
-This bulgur does not need cooking.
+Personally I prefer using the fine grind bulgar for tabbouleh.
+This bulgar does not need cooking.
 Normally about 7 - 10 minutes of soaking in double the amount of hot water will be enough.
-The advantage of soaking is that the bulgur stays firm and doesn't get mushy.
-And it soaks up the flavours of the tabbouleh better.
+The advantage of soaking is that the bulgar stays firm and doesn't get mushy.
+Besides it soaks up the flavours of the tabbouleh better.

-But if you can only get coarse bulgur you will either have to adjust the soaking time, or shortly boil it in water.
-Check the recommendations on the package, and slightly shorten the timing if you don't want to end up with mushy bulgur.
-In my recipe picture I actually used coarse bulgur myself as that was what I had in the house at the moment of making 😉
+But if you only can get coarse bulgar you will either have to adjust the soaking time, or shortly boil it in water.
+Check the recommendations on the package, and slightly shorten the timing if you don't want to end up with mushy bulgar.
+In my recipe picture I actually used coarse bulgar myself as that was what I had in my cupboard at the moment of making 😉

 The most important herb is parsley.
 There should be at least triple the amount of parsley than mint (or coriander, if you use).
 The herbs should be very finely chopped, or use a food processor.

 Tomato is another main ingredient for tabbouleh.
-It should be very finely diced.
-The tomato to use should be a hard tomato.
-Not the nice juicy ones in this case.
-You can choose to drain the tomatoes after chopping to get rid off most of its juices.
+It should be very finely diced, and should be a hard tomato.
+So not the nice juicy ones in this case, keep them for another recipe.
+You can choose to drain the tomatoes after chopping to get rid off most of the juices.

 Cucumber is not a traditional ingredients.
 But nowadays often added because it gives a nice crunch and freshness to the dish.

 A good amount of lemon juice is needed in a good tabbouleh.
 Some people prefer lime juice, or a mixture of the two.
-A little tip; Before serving squeeze a little extra of lemon or lime juice on top of the tabbouleh.
+A little tip; Before serving squeeze a little extra of lemon or lime juice on top.